codio/site/source/docs/teacher/classes/bulk-upload.html.md

 full_width: true
 ---

-Codio has a bulk upload feature where, with an export of a CSV file from your school MIS systems you can then import this into Codio.
+Codio has a bulk upload feature.
+This takes an CSV export from your school MIS systems and imports it into Codio.

 This import automates the creation of